intel/nauta/docs/user-guide/actions/working_with_datasets.md

 `-sfl, --script-folder-location`

-Where `script-folder-location` is the name of a folder with additional files used by a script; for example, other `.py` files, assets, and so on.
+Where `script-folder-location` is the name of a folder with additional files used by a script.
+For example, other `.py` files, assets, and so on.

 **Syntax:**